 - Will I be able to speak with my child during camp?

 - Writers can, and are encouraged to, email home every day.
 Campers will be calling home approximately halfway through camp.
 They will call the phone numbers you supply when you register for camp.

 - Will there be swimming?

 - There is optional swimming every day except the first and last day of camp.
-In addition to a brand new swimming pool, IHC also offers boating activities on the lake and a waterslide.
+In addition to a swimming pool, Independent Lake Camp also offers swimming, canoeing, paddle boarding, kayaking, tubing, and climbing activities on the lake.
 Pool and lake activities are only permitted when lifeguards are on duty.

 - Does my child have to bring his or her own bedding?

 - Yes.
 Campers must bring their own sleeping bags, blankets, sheets, pillows, pillowcases, and towels.

 - Is there air conditioning?